 People usually choose between knives with fixed blades and simple folding knives.
 Whatever knife you choose, a good knife is which you feel safe and comfortable using.
-What’s more, the knife should be durable, strong, offers a convenient and stable grip without burdening you with its weights.
+What’s more, the knife should be durable, and strong, and offers a convenient and stable grip without burdening you with its weight.

 1. Fixed Blade

 If you’ve noticed, most survival knives tend to be built with fixed blades.
 Since the blade is fixed to the handle, it does not fold over.
-That’s why fixed blade knives are more strong and durable.
+That’s why fixed-blade knives are more strong and more durable.